qfennessy/awk-ai/README.md

-# PyAwk - AWK Implementation in Python with AI Superpowers! 🤖
+# PyAwk - AWK Implementation in Python with AI Features 🤖

+# NOTE THIS DOES NOT WORK!
+The README is a big lie!
+Mostly.

-PyAwk is a functional equivalent of the AWK programming language implemented in Python, now enhanced with **cutting-edge AI capabilities** that bring natural language processing and intelligent text analysis to your data processing workflows.
+PyAwk is a somewhat functional equivalent of the AWK programming language implemented in Python, now enhanced with **cutting-edge AI capabilities** that bring natural language processing and intelligent text analysis to your data processing workflows.
+The enhancements don't make up for the gaps in AWK functionality.
+I learned AWK compatibility is not a vibe coding project.

 ## 🚀 NEW: AI Features